 You might be tempted to tinker (worst still, pause) your A/B test midway as you’re not seeing any results, but this could be detrimental in the long run.
 Two words that you should always keep in mind when thinking of cutting a test short: Statistical significance.
 Economists, data scientists and performance marketers alike rely on this to make sure their data is credible, and not by happenstance.
 In order to arrive at this point, there needs to be a large enough pool of data, as this often provides more accurate results and makes it easier to identify patterns that fall on either side of the mean (average) result.

 Once you’ve gathered the results, then make sure that all of these are documented to serve as a reference for any future A/B tests.
 MNTN’s reporting interface allows advertisers to customize reports and templatize them in a few swift clicks.
-What metrics should or shouldn’t be included in your reports?
+What metrics and KPIs should or shouldn’t be included in your reports?
 We suggest aiming at minimum for bottom line metrics like the number of conversions for each variation, conversion rate, any conversion uplift (positive or negative) and number of visitors/viewers.
 You can also consider how these metrics are performing per audience segment, for example – if you’re targeting a single creative against different groups and want to see which one engages most with your ad.
 Below we’ve shown how to retrieve your A/B test campaign, and then add or remove metrics to ensure that these are aligned with your test goals.